Timinator2000/techio-algo-x/20 - solver translations/04 - php.md

 # Mutual Exclusivity

 My Python-based implementation uses `tuple`s to create requirements for [mutual exclusivity](mutual-exclusivity).
-The PHP `AlgorithmXSolver` code comes with a `MERequirement` class that takes 2 strings, each string uniquely identifying one of the mutually exclusive items.
+The PHP `AlgorithmXSolver` code comes with an `MERequirement` class that takes 2 strings, each string uniquely identifying one of the mutually exclusive items.
 The following code implements the `me_requirement`s for loud instruments as seen in [Mrs. Knuth Part II](your-solver-subclass-2):

 ```php
     $me_requirements = [New MERequirement("loud instrument F 8", "loud instrument F 9"),